PIH/rwanda-server-build/README.md

-README.md:				General description (this file) staging-scripts/
-  crontab:				Crontab for the nightly copy nightly-copy.sh:		Nightly copy of war, modules, databases setup-folders.sh:		Setup directories for staging server setup-keys.sh 		Instructions for password-less setup conf
+README.md:				General description (this file) staging-scripts/ nightly-copy.sh:		Nightly copy of war, modules, databases setup-folders.sh:		Setup directories for staging server setup-keys.sh 		Instructions for password-less setup conf
-  env-template:			Template file with variables for build
+  crontab:				Crontab for the nightly copy env-template.conf:	Template file with variables for each implementation staging.conf:			Specific variables for staging server users.conf:			Linux users and temporary password for staging server database-exporter/	Configuration files for the database export README.md:			Documentation for using the database exporter removeAllPatients.json removeSyncData.json mirebalais/ rwanda/